andy-hanson/mason/README.md

 Do not confuse Types with data structures.
 Every data structure is a Type, but any predicate can be made into a type (such as with the standard library's `Pred-Type`).

-A Type is any value implementing the Type interface, which has methods `subsumes?` and `!subsumes`.
+A Type is any value implementing the Type interface, which has a method `subsumes?`.
-`!subsumes` defaults to asserting `subsumes?`, but can also provide more useful information as to why it failed.

 ### Subscripts